OM-EL/OM-EL/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌟 Introducing Me:

-At the heart of LCL, I blend DevOps with security, ensuring robust and secure systems in the dynamic world of banking.
-My journey in tech is marked by a relentless pursuit of knowledge and innovation, transcending traditional roles.
-🏦 Current Role at LCL:

-Spearheading DevSecOps initiatives, merging development, security, and operations.
-Elevating banking technology through cutting-edge security practices and efficient deployment strategies.
-🎓 Continuous Skill Enhancement:

-Certifications:
+- 🚀 A Glimpse Into My World:
+As a Software Engineer, my expertise has no bounds - from crafting immersive gaming experiences to optimizing system design and bolstering security.
+Currently thriving as a DevSecOps Engineer at a leading bank in Paris, where I blend development, security, and operations to strengthen financial technologies.

+🌐 Rich Tapestry of Experiences:
+My journey in software has taken me through telecommunications, e-commerce, and social media advertising, each step reinforcing my versatile skill set.
+At the heart of each role lies a constant: a profound commitment to software engineering excellence.

+📈 Entrepreneurial At Heart:
+My passion extends beyond traditional roles.
+As an entrepreneur, I'm always eager for new adventures and opportunities to innovate in the tech space.

+🎓 Proudly Certified & Always Learning:
-AWS Certified Cloud Practitioner
+- AWS Certified Cloud Practitioner
-Certified Kubernetes Administrator
+- Certified Kubernetes Administrator
-AWS Certified Solutions Architect - Associate
+- AWS Certified Solutions Architect - Associate
-Azure Fundamentals
+- Azure Fundamentals
-In Progress: Certified Kubernetes Security Specialist (CKS) – Advancing my expertise in secure cloud infrastructure.
-📘 Sharing My Insights:

-My Notion notes are a gateway to my experiences and learnings, from DevSecOps to cloud solutions and beyond.
-🔗 Connect With Me:
+- On the path to achieving the Certified Kubernetes Security Specialist (CKS).

+📚 Knowledge Sharing:
+I believe in the power of community and openly share my insights and experiences on Notion, spanning various tech domains.
+🔗 Let's Connect:

 Let's innovate together in the world of banking and technology: omarelhachimi97@gmail.com
 LinkedIn: https://www.linkedin.com/in/omar-el-hachimi-b48286158/